-Location a) Council will not consider an application for a brothel within view or within a 100 metre radius of a church, hospital, school, community facility, residential zone, or any other place regularly frequented by children for recreational activities or cultural activities.
-An entrance to or exit from a brothel is not to be within 300 metres of the b) entry to any other approved brothel. c) The interior of the premises is not to be visible from a public place. d) Brothels shall not be located in a building that contains a dwelling(s).
-Size Layout a) An adequate reception/waiting room with a minimum area of 20m2 is to and Design be provided per premises. b) The premises is to be located on an allotment with a minimum size of 900m2. c) A brothel shall be restricted to a maximum of five (5) rooms where sexual services are provided at any one time. d) The brothels appearance shall be discrete and sympathetic with adjoining premises.
-Car Parking a) Provision for 2 car parking spaces per room used for prostitution b) Disabled parking to be provided close to the building entrance in accordance with the AS 2890.11993 c) Car parking areas to be well lit.
+Location a) Council will not consider an application for a brothel within view or within a 100 metre radius of a church, hospital, school, community facility, residential zone, or any other place regularly frequented by children for recreational activities or cultural activities. b) An entrance to or exit from a brothel is not to be within 300 metres of the entry to any other approved brothel. c) The interior of the premises is not to be visible from a public place. d) Brothels shall not be located in a building that contains a dwelling(s).
+Size Layout and Design a) An adequate reception/waiting room with a minimum area of 20m 2 is to be provided per premises. b) The premises is to be located on an allotment with a minimum size of 900m 2 . c) A brothel shall be restricted to a maximum of five (5) rooms where sexual services are provided at any one time. d) The brothels appearance shall be discrete and sympathetic with adjoining premises.
+Car Parking a) Provision for 2 car parking spaces per room used forprostitution b) Disabled parking to be provided close to the building entrance in accordance with the AS 2890.1 1993. c) Car parking areas to be well lit.
 Signs a) Signs do not display words or images which are sexually explicit or otherwise sexually suggestive. b) The sign identifies only the name of the person who conducts the business or the registered name of the business and be limited to 0.3m x 0.6 m lit by a single globe. c) A clearly visible street number must be displayed. d) There is only one sign per premises. e) The content, illumination, size and shape of the sign is well integrated and compatible with the building it is attached to.
-Security a) Development Applications are to provide details on measures to be Public Safety undertaken to safeguard workers, clients and the general public.
-Such details are to address the number of hours of security personnel and the lighting of access ways and car parking areas b) A private security company is to be engaged to monitor and regularly check entrances and exits.
-General a) The hours of operation nominated with the development application form Requirements part of any approval and businesses will be bound by those hours unless a
+Security and Public Safety a) Development Applications are to provide details on measures to be undertaken to safeguard workers, clients and the general public.
+Such details are to address the number of hours of security personnel and the lighting of access ways and car parking areas. b) A private security company is to be engaged to monitor and regularly check entrances and exits.
+General Requirements he hours of operation nominated with the development application form art of any approval and businesses will be bound by those hours unless a specific condition of consent is imposed by Council to the contrary.

-- specific condition of consent is imposed by Council to the contrary. - b) Should the specified operator change, Council must be notified prior to the business operating. - c) If the number of sex workers, hours of operation or signage are proposed to be changed, it will be necessary to modify the consent or lodge a new application depending on the scale of the changes. - d) Persons under the age of 18 years are not to be engaged in the business or permitted on the premises. - e) No alcohol to be provided or offered for sale.
+- b) Should the specified operator change, Council must be notified prior to the business operating. - c) If the number of sex workers, hours of operation or signage are proposed to be changed, it will be necessary to modify the consent or lodge a new application depending on the scale of the changes. - d) Persons under the age of 18 years are not to be engaged in the business or permitted on the premises. - e) No alcohol to be provided or offered for sale. - a) All development consents granted to a brothel application shall be initially limited to a period of 12 months.
+At the completion of this period, Council will re-evaluate the proposal in terms of any complaints received regarding the operation of the business, and in terms of compliance with conditions of consent.